Welcome to ED

 Taking photos or filming

-For the patients and family or carers and our staff privacy and confidentiality, we ask that you don't take photos or film while you are at PCH.
+For the privacy and confidentiality of our patients, families, carers and staff, please do not take photos or film while you are at PCH.

 Compliments and complaints